 See this article for more information on how to connect with your Identity Provider.

 Require Users To Authenticate Via Google Auth

-The other major Page Audience option is Google Auth.
+The other major authentication option is Google Auth.

 When someone tries to access the status page, they will be redirected to the standard Google authentication page.
 Assuming the user correctly authenticates, they will be redirected to the status page.

 On a growth private page or higher, you can restrict access to your status page to a certain (or certain range) of IP addresses.